JonNatanael/macvi-usv-odce-toolkit-2024/README.md

 macvi_usv_odce_tool prepare-submission --help
 ```

-NOTE: Runing the tool via the ``macvi-usv-odce-tool`` requires your
+NOTE: Running the tool via the ``macvi-usv-odce-tool`` requires your
 environment's scripts directory to be in `PATH`.
 This is usually the
 case when using virtual environments, but may not be the case if you
 are using your base python environment (especially on Windows).
 If